apache/calcite/site/_docs/avatica_json_reference.md

 {% highlight json %}
 {
+  "type": "scalar",
-  id: "identifier",
+  "id": "identifier",
-  name: "column",
+  "name": "column",
-  rep: Rep,
+  "rep": Rep,
-  columns: [ ColumnMetaData, ColumnMetaData, ... ],
+  "columns": [ ColumnMetaData, ColumnMetaData, ... ],
-  component: AvaticaType
+  "component": AvaticaType
 }
 {% endhighlight %}

+`type` One of: `scalar`, `array`, `struct`.

 `id` A numeric value corresponding to the type of the object per the JDBC Types class.